pandas-dev/pandas/doc/source/basics.rst

    dft.get_dtype_counts()

-Numeric dtypes will propagate and can coexist in DataFrames (starting in v0.11.0).
+Numeric dtypes will propagate and can coexist in DataFrames.
 If a dtype is passed (either directly via the ``dtype`` keyword, a passed ``ndarray``, or a passed ``Series``, then it will be preserved in DataFrame operations.
 Furthermore, different numeric dtypes will **NOT** be combined.
 The following example will give you a taste.